Kwanikaze/Prover9Mace4DatasetGenerator/README.md

 2. Download and unzip this repository to where you installed Prover9 and Mace4

 For example if you installed Prover9 at C:/

+For a detailed motivation of this work and the overall findings, please refer to the given Report.pdf